visidata/visidata.org/videos/case-study-1.md

 options.fixer_key = 'insert_here'
 ```

-## Transcript start
+## Transcription of case study starts

-I came across a book called "Reverse Engineering for Beginners," written by Dennis Yurichev.
+Saul Pwanson: I came across a book called "Reverse Engineering for Beginners," written by Dennis Yurichev.
 It seems like it's a pretty good book; he's got a bunch information about it, and he also lists the donors who have supported him.
 I actually really appreciate his transparency here, that he will share all this information on his website.
 It made me curious as to how much money had been donated to him overall.

 ![beginners.re](/videos/assets/case-study-1-01.png)